CloverFeywilde/Strawberry-Academy/Isekai Core Rules - Sivia.md

 Heal and Support your party members while also striking your opponents from afar.

 __**Skills:**__
-- **Camouflage:**(Free Action) Place 1 "Determination" Card from your hand to the field.
-As long as it remains there, you gain this effect: (Quick Action)[_-If you take damage-_ & Remove 1 "Determination" Card from the field] Choose 1 other party member, that person takes the damage you would have taken.
+- **Hunter's Trap:**(Free Action) Place 1 "Determination" Card from your hand face up in front of any Enemy.
+You can target any given Enemy with one of the following abilities based on the number of "Determination" Cards in front of them:
+	- 1: (Quick Action)[_-Enemy's Turn-_ & Discard 1 Card from the top of your Player Deck] Inflict 2 HP damage to your Opponent.
+	- 2: (Standard Action)[Discard 1 Card from the top of your Player Deck] Inflict 4 HP damage to your Opponent
+	- 3: (Standard Action)[Discard 2 Cards from the top of your Player Deck & 1 Special Card] Inflict 10 points of HP Damage to your Opponent
--  **Herbal Remedy:** (Standard Action)[Discard 2 cards from the top of your Player Deck] Recover 1 HP to any party member.
+-  **Herbal Remedy:** (Standard Action)[Discard 2 cards from the top of your Player Deck] Recover 4 HP to any party member.
 -  **Survival Instinct:** (Free Action) Place 1 "Determination" Card from your hand in front of another player.
 As long as it remains there, that player gains this effect: (Quick Action)[_-If your HP reaches 0-_ & Remove 1 face-up "Determination" Card you control] Gain 1 HP.
 You cannot take any damage until after your next turn.

 __**Ultimate Class Skill:**__
-- **Miracle Root:** (Standard Action)[Discard 1 Special Card and 1 "Determination" Card OR Discard 1 Special "Determination" Card] Recover a total of 4 HP to any Player(s).
+- **Miracle Root:** (Standard Action)[Discard 1 Special Card and 1 "Determination" Card OR Discard 1 Special "Determination" Card] Recover a total of 10 HP to any Player(s).
 If they're Dead, Raise them.